 The 2014 High School Violin Institute at Interlochen is providing aspiring violinists in grades 9-12 the unique opportunity to develop their playing skills by also learning to listen beyond the instrument itself.
-Exploring music-making through larger dimensional listening, violin faculty Paul Sonner of the Interlochen Arts Academy leads a week of collaborative exploration and in-depth study.
+Exploring music-making through larger dimensional listening, violin faculty Stephanie Arado and Paul Sonner of the Interlochen Arts Academy lead a week of collaborative exploration and in-depth study.
+They will be joined by guest artists Margaret Batjer, Martin Chalifour and Frank Huang.

 Daily classes will focus on technical skills, playing, listening, discussion, musical curiosity, and artistry.
 Sample master class topics will include: